pracy1983/nossotemplo1/MIGRATION_INSTRUCTIONS.md

 ## What this does:

-- Creates the `temples` table with all required columns
+- Creates the `temples` table with `founders` as `jsonb` type (array format)
 - Sets up Row Level Security (RLS) policies
 - Adds the update trigger (if the function exists)
-- Inserts initial temple data
+- Inserts initial temple data with founders as JSON arrays
+- Includes migration logic to convert existing `text` founders column to `jsonb`
 - Uses `ON CONFLICT DO NOTHING` to prevent duplicate entries if run multiple times

+## Important Notes:

+- The `founders` column is now stored as `jsonb` which allows it to be treated as an array in the frontend
+- Existing data will be automatically converted from text to array format
+- Empty or null founders will be converted to empty arrays `[]`

-After running this SQL in your Supabase dashboard, your application should work correctly without the "relation does not exist" errors.
+After running this SQL in your Supabase dashboard, your application should work correctly without the "founders.map is not a function" errors.